 This is a decisive question that is fundamental to the success of your employee engagement app.
 One of the key issues facing internal communication with remote workers is the efficiency of their home technology provision.
 Do they have the right hardware and software in place to connect to your channels?
-This is particularly crucial in times of change and crisis.
+This is particularly crucial in times of challenge and change.
 Precisely when you need to maximise reach, you may find that employees are falling out of the loop due to tech issues.
-In fact, home technology issues are emerging as one of the primary barriers to employee engagement.
+In fact, home technology issues are emerging as one of the primary barriers to employee engagement initiatives.

-This is where the employee engagement app should come to the rescue.
+This is where mobile apps for employee engagement will come to the rescue.
 A robust app will connect with employees by allowing them to use their favourite means of communication, whichever hardware or software platform they prefer.
 The ability to choose your own channel is at the heart of every employee engagement model.
 When you personalise your approach by offering communication channels to match individual preferences, you’re opening the door to maximise employee engagement and motivation.

-The bottom line: Opt for an app that works seamlessly across all platforms and devices.
+The bottom line: Opt for an employee engagement mobile app that works seamlessly across all platforms and devices.
 This will allow employees to choose their own communication channel.
 As a result, you’ll find it easy to reach and connect with every employee, even the hard-to-reach.

 Does it build a bond with your employees?

 There’s a big difference between informing and engaging.
 Rather than simply firing out information and commands, you should be aiming to prompt your employees to take action.
 Your aim is to open up a free-flowing channel of communication, which encourages participation, feedback and response, as well as imparting information.
 Participation is one of the key drivers of employee engagement.
-Ultimately, you’re looking for an employee engagement app that encourages staff to get involved and take action.
+Ultimately, you’re looking for apps for employee engagement that encourage staff to get involved and take action.

-An employee engagement platform will ensure your messages are both received and understood.
+The best employee engagement apps will ensure your messages are both received and understood.
 Look for an app that offers an array of modules to promote participation and feedback.
 These can include social spaces where colleagues share information to communication hubs, innovation platforms and news channels to encourage company-wide participation.
 When you’re exploring how to engage employees, look out for these modules:

 News and updates

 A good news module will offer dynamic news pages which encourage interaction.
-By giving employees the option to subscribe to news channels, share videos and make use of popular social tools such as likes and comments, you’ll be tapping into a powerful source of engagement.
+By allowing employees to subscribe to news channels, share videos and use popular social tools such as likes and comments, you’ll be tapping into a powerful source of engagement.